fairagro/m4.4_sciwin_client/docs/getting-started/example.md

 # Example Project
 This example is a sample use case for building a small project with `s4n`.
 It features the creation of two commandline scripts and the combination of those into a workflow as well as the execution of this workflow using the internal CWL runner.
+For detailed examples for the used `s4n` commands visit the [examples](../examples/index.md) page.

 ## Prerequisites
 Add `s4n` to your `PATH` environment variable if not done already.